State-domain Change Point Detection for Nonlinear Time Series Regression: State-domain Change Point Detection and Estimation

 \section{State-domain Change Point Detection and Estimation}

-In this section, we will propose a test on the existence of change points in $\mu(\cdot)$.
-When $\mu(\cdot)$ is discontinuous, we shall introduce an algorithm to estimate the number and locations of the change points.
+In this section, we propose a test on the existence of change points in $\mu(\cdot)$ and an algorithm to estimate the number and locations of the change points when $\mu(\cdot)$ is discontinuous.